-This article builds on Silo AI CEO Peter Sarlin’s op-ed in the leading Finnish commerce newspaper Kauppalehti.
+This article builds on Silo AI CEO Peter Sarlin’s op-ed in Finland’s largest business newspaper Kauppalehti.

 While the artificial intelligence hype is plateauing, AI has become a common part of consumer products.
 Search engines learn from every search query, cameras automatically optimize images, robot vacuum cleaners assist in cleaning our homes and cars provide driver assistance.
 While AI has gradually become a significant part of our everyday life through consumer products, it’s important to note that they are a result of long-term, continuously ongoing, product development initiatives.
 Will the same happen also in the industrial sector?